What Is No Contact Delivery?

 - A place to take photos for proof of delivery.

 And they can do it all without making contact with the customer.

-Will the demand for no contact delivery decline post-pandemic?
+Why is there still demand for no contact delivery post-pandemic?

 The pandemic unlocked what is possible through technology, and consumer behavior has shifted.
-More and more people are getting comfortable ordering online and are expecting home delivery.
-According to Statista, the online food delivery segment in the United States is anticipated to grow to $24 billion by 2023.
-This is an increase from roughly $18 billion in revenue reported in 2019 which represents a significant growth over a short period of time.
-Online ordering and home delivery are becoming the norm, and businesses need to adapt to that reality.
+More and more people are getting comfortable ordering online through companies like Amazon, as well as delivery apps like Grubhub or Instacart.
+According to Statista, the online food delivery segment in the United States is expected to grow to $24 billion in 2023.
+Online ordering and home delivery, with appropriate food safety measures, are becoming the norm.

 For example, Delivered Fresh, an online grocery store that sources its products from local farms, has a sustainable home delivery system with a focus on no contact delivery.
 They wash and sanitize reusable Rubbermaid bins for their customer orders.

 In order to have contactless deliveries, Delivered Fresh works with their customers.
 “We ask that our customers leave a cooler outside on their porch to receive deliveries,” explained David Nowacoski, Operations Manager at Delivered Fresh.
 “When we get to the residence, we transfer the items from our cooler into theirs.
 If they don’t leave a cooler out for us, we have insulated zippered canvas bags that we leave and charge them $5 for.”